briannaprice/MidlandCode-C3/Week  1/Day 1 - Monday/Lesson/gitHubOverview.md

 ## The Command Line
 * Learn it now and it will help you massively moving forwards.
+* If you're using a windows machine, you're best bet would be to use; [Gitbash](https://gitforwindows.org/)
 * Resources for Mac Command Line (these can be utilized on a windows machine with something like gitbash): [Best Go to Commands](https://github.com/0nn0/terminal-mac-cheatsheet)
-* Git should ideally be done via the command line as well as GitHub Desltop can be clunky at best.
+* Git should ideally be done via the command line as well as GitHub Desktop can be clunky at best.
 * Resources for Github via command line:

 # git cheat-sheet